rovermicrover/x4-piratefalconraider/README.md

 # About

 Adds a Pirate Specific Falcon, the Falcon Raider.
-It is used by the pirate factions instead of the vanguard version.
-It is faster, has more cargo and crew than the vanguard, but has less hull points, and one less large shield.
+It is used by the pirate factions instead of the vanguard and sentinel versions.
+It is faster, has more cargo and crew than the vanguard, but has much less hull points.

 # What Is Modified?